rainavyas/IMDB_Sentiment_Classification/README.md

+# Objective

+Use the Electra Language Model to perform sentiment classification on the IMDB dataset

+# Requirements

+## Installation with pip

+pip install torch, torchvision pip install transformers

-# ElectraIMDB
+# Experimental Results
-Sentiment Analysis IMDB dataset using ELECTRA model